jaa134/TravelApp/WORK_SUMMARY.md

 ### Accomplishments
 1. Created a git repo
 2. Setup simple project workspace with yarn from scratch.
 This entire project so far is from scratch.
+I may regret how I spent  my time, but I know what I am doing!
 3. Created a front end build process and setup configurations using Webpack, Babel, Sass, Docker, and Eslint
 4. Created a basic React "Hello world" application to verify build process
 5. Set up Jest and Enzyme to ensure that I could test my components later on and even begin doing some basic TDD